Zeres-Engel/FPTvision/README.md

   * Feature 3: Camera Face Recognition

-  The final feature utilizes the camera input and loads all available faces from the "Aligned" directory.
-It then performs recognition on the faces captured by the camera.
-If a face does not exist in the "Aligned" directory, the application will prompt the user to label it.
+  The final feature utilizes the camera input to detect faces and display the names of the faces based on the previously aligned faces stored in the "Aligned" directory.
+If no matching directory is found for the detected faces in the "Aligned" directory, the application will label them as "Unknown".

   ### Configuration